Introduction

 sudo ./rpiboot

-Flashing Raspberry Pi OS on the eMMC
+Flashing Raspberry Pi OS to eMMC